kimberli/raspi/README.md

 <img src="/images/4.png" height="200px">&nbsp;&nbsp;&nbsp;&nbsp;<img src="/images/2.png" height="200px">

 ## Usage
 This repository is a replica of `/var/www`'s contents.
-You can plunge right in and look at the code, but I've also included instructions below that detailed what I did from the very *very* beginning.
+You can plunge right in and look at the code, but I've also included general instructions below (some of which are already included in the code and some of which need to be configured by the user).
 This was my first project with my Raspberry Pi, so I made an effort to meticulously document stuff I did.

 ### Materials
 * Raspberry Pi, USB Power Adapter, SD Card, Micro USB Cable, USB WiFi dongle, USB keyboard & mouse